How to Check and Change Engine Coolant

 Regardless of whether you are going to give changing your engine coolant a go or intend to take your car to a garage, it’s good to understand more about the process of draining your oil.

-It is always a good idea to check your owner’s manual for the recommended interval and procedures.
+It is always a good idea to check your owner’s manual for the recommended intervals and procedures.
 You also need to check what type of engine coolant you need to get, as using the wrong coolant can cause premature component failure and even void your warranty.

 Steps to draining your engine coolant